crescent-network/crescent/docs/cli/farming.md

 --output json | jq

 # Harvest all with --all flag
-squad tx farming harvest \
+crescentd tx farming harvest \
 --all \
 --chain-id localnet \
 --from user2 \